-Gemini CLI is a new free, semi-open source agentic devtool.
-It gives autonomy to Google’s Gemini models: in response to prompts, Gemini CLI can apply changes to your codebase, navigate files, and run commands in your terminal (with your approval, of course).
+Gemini CLI is a free semi-open source coding agent.
+It is a harness for Google’s Gemini models: in response to natural language prompts, Gemini CLI can apply changes to your codebase, navigate files, and execute commands in your terminal (with your approval, of course).
 We wanted to see how it stacks up to Claude Code, a similar CLI tool that we’ve used nearly everyday since launch.

 The biggest difference: the underlying models

-Claude Code and Gemini CLI are quite similar agent-wise.
-This means that their ops-based capabilities (e.g. editing files, accessing files, using CLI tools) are pretty on par with each other, and they have the same general use cases.
+Claude Code’s and Gemini CLI’s agents are quite similar.
+This means that their ops-based capabilities (e.g. editing files, accessing files, using CLI tools) are more or less on par, and they have the same general use cases.

 What really differentiates them from each other is that they’re driven by different LLMs.
 Asking the difference between Claude Code and Gemini CLI is pretty close to finding how Claude differs from Gemini.